Dual holography as functional renormalization group: From the path integral formulation to the Fokker-Planck type functional RG equation in AdS /CFT

-Compared to Eq. (\ref{FRG_Eq}), \bqa \eqa we find that there does not exist the RG flow information in Eq. (\ref{FRG_Eq_AdS_CFT}) and there is no Weyl anomaly in Eq. (\ref{FRG_Eq}).
+Compared to Eq. (\ref{FRG_Eq}), \bqa \eqa we find that there does not exist the RG flow information in Eq. (\ref{FRG_Eq_AdS_CFT}).
 However, we emphasize that both functional RG flow equations are Markovian, given by the Fokker-Planck type equation.